 Wagstaff Financial - What We Do and Whom We Serve

 A major emphasis of our financial practice is to serve our clients in a professional, responsive and trustworthy environment.
-Personal communication and service is our priority.
+Personal communication and service are our priority.
 For the benefit of our clients, we leverage the extensive resources of LPL Financial.
-LPL is the nation's largest independent broker-dealer, based on total revenues, as reported in the 22nd Annual Independent Broker-Dealer Guide 2019, published by Financial Planning magazine.
+Based on total revenues, LPL is the nation's largest independent broker-dealer and is represented by 16,464 financial advisors.
+Source: 23rd Annual Independent Broker-Dealer Guide 2020, published by Financial Planning magazine.

 Community Involvement - How We Help

 We enjoy working hard to suggest options to our clients for their financial concerns.
-Welcome to our family of clients.
+If your dreams in life could be powered by our business platform, please call or email our office to schedule a conversation, at no charge, about joining our family of clients.
+Welcome.